deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/tilestores.rst

 * The identifier is optional, and defaults to the base name of the file (in this example test.tif)
 * The tile matrix set id references the tile matrix set
-* obviously you need to point to the file
+* obviously you need to point to the GeoTIFF file
 * The image format specifies the *output* image format, this is relevant if you use the tile store for a WMTS.
 The default is image/png.

 To generate a tile matrix set from the GeoTIFF, put a file into the datasources/tile/tilematrixset/ directory.
 See how it must look like: